and STUDENT HANDBOOK

 Tobacco- Smoking presents a health hazard which can have serious consequences both for the smoker and the nonsmoker.
 Students shall not be allowed to smoke, chew or possess tobacco or nicotine products on school property.
 Instruction regarding the effects of smoking on the human body and information to discourage students from using tobacco will be provided to students in grades 1-5.

 Animals may only be on campus when the visit has been pre-arranged in advance with the teacher.
 Animals must be brought to campus by adults if for a class project.
+California education code and Murrieta penal code forbid dogs on school property at any time (even on leashes).

 Students are welcome to enter the school grounds at 8:00 a.m.
 There will be no supervision prior to that time; therefore students must appropriately time their arrivals and should not be dropped off prior to gates opening.
 Our supervised fee-based district daycare is available to parents beginning at 6:30 a.m.